jhomlala/catcher/README.md

 screenshotsPath - path where screenshots will be saved.
 excludedParameters - parameters which will be excluded from report.
 filterFunction - function used to filter errors which shouldn't be handled.
+onFlutterError - additional error handler for Flutter errors.
+Set this to `FlutterError.onError` when using Catcher 2 within test suites. onPlatformError - additional error handler for platform errors.
+Set this to `PlatformDispatcher.instance.onError` when using Catcher 2 within test suites.

 ### Report caught exception